 There are a number of factors that you need to consider when mounting a TV.
 This includes placement, whether it should be wall or shelf mounted, and wire management.
 In addition, you need to decide whether to use a tilting mount or a full-motion mount.

-TV Mounting Nashville offers a number of advantages, including increased viewing angles and reduced glare.
+TV Mounting offers a number of advantages, including increased viewing angles and reduced glare.
 It’s a great option for open-concept spaces.